conan-io/docs/examples/graph/tool_requires/using_protobuf.rst

 There are libraries which could behave as a library and as a tool requirement, e.g., `protobuf <https://github.com/conan-io/conan-center-index/tree/master/recipes/protobuf>`__
 Those libraries normally contains headers/sources of the library itself, and, perhaps, some extra tools (compilers, shell scripts, etc.).
-Both parts are used in a different contexts, let's think of this scenario using *protobuf* for instance:
+Both parts are used in different contexts, let's think of this scenario using *protobuf* for instance:

 * I want to create a library which includes a compiled protobuf message.
 The protobuf compiler (build context)